kir00t/my-windows-setup/README.md

 # my-windows-setup
-This is a windows setup for programmers and developers, click in "<a href="https://learn.microsoft.com/en-us/windows/dev-environment/">learn more</a>" for more informations.
+This is a windows setup for programmers and developers, click in <a href="https://learn.microsoft.com/en-us/windows/dev-environment/">learn more</a> for more informations.

 ## 1- install and setup visual stuido code